kelvinwop/backtrader-fixapi/README.md

 # Backtrader-FIX API
 The goal of this project is to make the Backtrader package work with FIX API.

+The project requires python3 and above.

+## Issues with requirements:
+If your installation of simplefix is having issues, please use the pre-built wheel at https://github.com/quickfix/quickfix

 ## References:

 #### Backtrader references: